 - An organisation will now be able to show it’s customers that it take data protection seriously.

 - An organisation will be able to use Certification as a method to exhibit its compliance with GDPR.

 - The ICO will soon be approving the criteria of the certification scheme and also tackle other general issues.

-- Once an organisation gets approval from an authorised certification body has evaluated and approved an organisation, it will issue the data protection certificate, seal or mark relevant to that scheme.
+- Once an organisation gets approval from an authorised certification body, it will gain a data protection certificate, seal or mark relevant to that scheme.

 As per initial guidance the certification is voluntary but it is not the first time when a UK’s regulator started any certification, report or recordkeeping voluntary and later made it compulsory.

 Reason for Certification

 Certification indicates that your processing of personal data complies with all the conditions of GDPR.
-It also helps organisations and regulators to know the practical ways of data protection.
-It makes it easier for your customers to assess the level of data protection of your product service, which provides transparency both for data subjects and in business to business relationships.
+Moreover, it also helps organisations and regulators to know the practical ways of data protection.
+Additionally, it makes it easier for your customers to assess the level of data protection of your product service, which provides transparency both for data subjects and in business to business relationships.

 Let’s find out what GDPR says about Certification and what it means.